lienemann/edew/README.md

-# edew
+# EDEW 2.0
-EDEW - A simulation and optimization tool for fluid handling by electrowetting effects
+## EDEW - A simulation and optimization tool for fluid handling by electrowetting effects

+This is the source code and Java archive for my thesis work on the simulation and optimization of electrowetting.

+Please see the PDFs for documentation or my thesis which is available at https://freidok.uni-freiburg.de/data/2897 (URN: [urn:nbn:de:bsz:25-opus-28970](https://nbn-resolving.org/urn:nbn:de:bsz:25-opus-28970))